Answers to commonly asked questions

 Contacting Green Valley Aussies

 Texting and Email is our preferred method of contact and helps us keep track of our many conversations.
-While we wish we had the time to speak individually on the phone to everyone who sends in an inquiry, we are unable to, due to the high volume of emails we receive on a daily basis requesting calls.
+While we wish we had the time to speak individually on the phone to everyone who sends in an inquiry, we are unable to at this time.

-We are happy to chat over the phone with our clients however, it typically must be a scheduled call since we have a young family, children, school, jobs and dogs to plan around.
+We are happy to chat over the phone with our clients, if thats what you prefer, however, it typically must be a scheduled call since we have a young family, children, school, jobs and dogs to plan around.

 If you cannot find the answer to your questions on this page and do not feel comfortable texting or emailing, we are willing to arrange a phone call.

 Our Email, social media accounts and phone numbers are listed on the “Contact Us” page.

 What are the steps in purchasing a puppy?